(Sounds like the perfect date!)

 Dopamine is probably the easiest one of the above chemicals to stimulate the body to produce: A work of art, a pretty sunset, your favorite TV program, a good joke, and even just a “taste” of beer can release dopamine.

 So as you can see, one starting point of our Wine & Chocolate (and beer) theme is the release of dopamine.
 However, it should be noted that while dark chocolate will release dopamine, it is white chocolate (cacao butter) that stimulates the release of the most dopamine.
 And in a lot of dark chocolate recipes there is a bit of cacao butter.
 In our chocolate recipes, cacao butter is a must.
-And we buy ours from our affiliate: Raw Food World.
+And we buy ours fair trade, organic chocolate components from Simply the Best.

 Wine and beer both release dopamine.
 As far as serotonin goes, wine wins out over beer, but it is chocolate that is the real winner in this corner.